CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

-The glm function and the multiple
+The glm function and effect size estimates
 ================

 ## Estimating Risk Ratios and Risk Differences Using Regression (Naimi & Whitcomb, 2020)